-Provincial Policy Statement (PPS), 2020:
+Provincial Planning Statement (PPS), 2024:

-The Provincial Policy Statement sets out fundamental planning principles and provides policy direction on matters of provincial interest related to land use planning and development.
-This application is consistent with matters of Provincial Interest as identified in the Provincial Policy Statement (PPS).
+The Provincial Planning Statement provides policy direction on matters of provincial interest related to land use planning and development.
+As a key part of Ontario's policy-led planning system, the Provincial Planning Statement sets the policy foundation for regulating the development and use of land province-wide, helping achieve the provincial goal of meeting the needs of a fast-growing province while enhancing the quality of life for all Ontarians.
+This application is consistent with matters of Provincial Interest as identified in the Provincial Planning Statement (PPS).